 I hope my openness and vulnerability this time around will actually make my blog something worth reading.
 Third time’s a charm!

 My father is American.
 My mother is from Taiwan.
 When I was 3, we uprooted our lives in the United States and moved to Taoyuan, Taiwan, close to my mother’s entire family.
 For the next 7 years I was raised with Eastern values, fully integrated into Taiwanese culture.

 At 10 years old, my family returned to the United States, and I began the slow process of adapting to the Western way of life.

 Overall, my biculturalism and ability to speak two languages is the greatest gift my parents have given me, though it was not without challenges.
 The extended culture shock I experienced is something I am still trying to process to this day.
 Writing is clarity, and I will share my insights and journey and hopefully learn from others who have similar experiences as well.

 A RUNDOWN OF MY TRAVELS SINCE STARTING THE BLOG

 I lived China from 2013-2014, studying Chinese at Nanjing University and then working at a design start-up in Shanghai.
 During that year, I explored Taiwan, Indonesia, Cambodia, the Philippines.

-I was inspired by travelers I met in all different walks of life — the Canadian who worked two jobs to backpack for a year; the Swiss couple who saved money together for two years to travel the world indefinitely; the digital nomad coding his way through Southeast Asia; my fierce female bosses fearlessly starting businesses and chasing their dreams in a foreign country.
+I was inspired by travelers I met in all different walks of life — the Swiss couple who saved money together for two years to travel the world indefinitely; the digital nomad coding his way through Southeast Asia; my female bosses starting businesses and chasing their dreams in a foreign country.
 These people made me realize that travel did not have to remain an unattainable dream, but could actually become reality through work, determination, and resourcefulness.